Quantum Communication

 • Low timing jitter.
 The Time Tagger Ultra (down to 3 ps) and the Time Tagger X (1.5 ps) offer superb performance, which combines well with even the world’s best commercially available SNSPDs.

-• Exceptional Channel Capacity Supports up to 18 channels (Time Tagger Ultra and Time Tagger X), enabling complex and scalable experimental setups.
+• Exceptional Channel Capacity Supports up to 20 channels (Time Tagger Ultra and Time Tagger X), enabling complex and scalable experimental setups.

-• Seamless Expansion Effortlessly combine multiple time taggers using our Synchronizer to expand input capacity without compromising performance.
+• Seamless Expansion Effortlessly combine multiple Time Taggers using our Synchronizer to expand input capacity without compromising performance.
 Leverage the benefits of the rack mount kit with two synchronized Time Tagger Ultra.

-• Superior Compatibility Optimized for high-end single-photon detection systems, ensuring maximum precision and reliability.
+• Superior Compatibility Optimized for high-end single photon detection systems, ensuring maximum precision and reliability.

 Read more